ThreatConnect-Inc/threatconnect-playbooks/README.md

 ## Contributing

-For more information on contributing to this repo, so our [Contributions Guide](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/blob/master/CONTRIBUTION_GUIDE.md).
+For more information on contributing to this repository, see our [Contributions Guide](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/blob/master/CONTRIBUTION_GUIDE.md).

 ## Documentation